Can You Use Nitrogen for Plasma Cutting? A Practical Guide

 Even if your machine can run multiple gases, match nitrogen or oxygen to the metal to control oxidation, edge quality, speed, and consumable wear.
 In plasma cutting, select gases by material behavior and process standards.

-Use oxygen on mild steel to maximize cutting speeds and cut quality; the exothermic reaction ejects molten metal efficiently, minimizing dross.
-Don’t apply oxygen to stainless steel or aluminum—oxidation degrades edges and accelerates consumable wear.
+Use oxygen on mild steel to maximize cutting speeds and cut quality.
+The exothermic reaction ejects molten metal efficiently and minimizes dross.
+Don’t apply oxygen to stainless steel or aluminum.
+Oxidation degrades edges and accelerates consumable wear.

 Choose nitrogen for stainless steel and aluminum.
 Its inert nature limits atmospheric contamination, stabilizes the arc, and produces cleaner kerfs.

 On stainless steel, nitrogen improves cut quality and extends nozzle and electrode life.
-On aluminum, nitrogen delivers smoother edges and higher cutting speeds than oxygen, avoiding roughness from oxide formation.
+On aluminum, nitrogen delivers smoother edges and higher cutting speeds than oxygen by avoiding roughness from oxide formation.

-While nitrogen can carry higher operating cost than compressed air, its material-specific advantages justify use where specifications prioritize surface integrity, precision tolerances, and predictable post-cut finishing with minimal rework.
+Nitrogen can carry higher operating cost than compressed air.
+But its material-specific advantages justify use where specifications prioritize surface integrity, precision tolerances, and predictable post-cut finishing with minimal rework.

 Argon-Hydrogen and Other Gas Mixes